-Join our 2020 FoodShare Program to help the needy residents of San Pedro Itzicán
+Please join our 2020 FoodShare Program to help the needy residents of San Pedro Itzicán

 For social distance reasons, all our educational programs have been suspended.
-Our focus is to help people who need food - with emphasis particularly on providing food for people with renal problems.
+Our focus right now is to help people who need food - with emphasis particularly on providing food for the elderly and people with renal problems.

 In November 2018, our team member, Patricia Moran, started getting donations to provide monthly deliveries of fresh vegetables and fruit, dry goods of beans, rice, and other needed supplies that are given to families most in need.
 Many really poor families need this help as they have no one else to help them.

 In early 2020, Anita (the Brigada leader), asked us to provide the monthly despensa for more families - which brings that total to 55 families.
-And she also asked us to provide a special despensa to families who have kidney patients, who need specific diets (49 patients) from Mezcala, San Pedro Itzican and Aqua Caliente.
+And she also asked us to provide a special despensa to families who have kidney patients, who need specific diets (50 patients) from Mezcala, San Pedro Itzican and Aqua Caliente.

 So we are reaching out to ask if you can donate towards some food and dry goods and sanitary supplies for these families.
-We are usually going out to San Pedro to deliver supplies, every Thursday.
+We are usually going out to San Pedro to deliver supplies, every Wednesday.

 Many people in these communities are facing many medical issues - especially renal failure. in 2019, 18 people died from renal failure.
 Many are young children!
 This is terrible!
 Children aged 5 years of age are already showing signs of renal failure.
 (The most usual cause for this appears to be 1. genetics, 2. pollution and 3. malnutrition.)

 We can't do much about genetics (these small communities have many inter-family marriages), and pollution is probably due to the water from the lake where they bathe and drink the water if they have no money for bottled water.
 Soda drinks are frequently drunk instead of healthier drinks - such as water.
 (There is much distrust of the water provided by the city.)